Random coalescing geodesics in first-passage percolation: Statement of results

 \section{Statement of results}

 In this paper we consider a large number of models of first-passage percolation on $\Z^2$, including those with independent edge weights from a common continuous distribution with finite mean; see Section~\ref{sec: assumptions} below for a precise description.
 Let $\lobby$ denote the set of edges of the $\Z^2$ nearest-neighbor lattice.
-For each $\omega\in\Omega:=[0,\infty)^{\lobby}$ we define a metric on $\Z^2$ via\footnote{By \emph{path} we shall refer to a nearest-neighbor path in $\Z^2$.
-We will interchangeably think of a path as a sequence of vertices $(v_0,v_1,\ldots)$ or a sequence of edges $(e_0,e_1,\ldots)$, as suitable for each situation.}
+For each $\omega\in\Omega_1:=[0,\infty)^{\lobby}$ we define a metric on $\Z^2$ via\footnote{By \emph{path} we shall refer to a nearest-neighbor path in $\Z^2$.
+We will interchangeably think of a path as a sequence of vertices $(v_0,v_1,\ldots)$ or a sequence of edges $(e_0,e_1,\ldots)$, as suitable for each situation.
+For a finite path $\pi$ we shall below write $T(\pi)$ for the sum of its edge weights.}

-A path attaining the infimum in~\eqref{Tdef} is referred to as a {\bf geodesic}.
+A path attaining the infimum in~\eqref{Tdef} is referred to as a (finite) {\bf geodesic}.
 In each of the first-passage models that we shall work with there will \emph{(i)}~exist a unique geodesic between any two points $x$ and $y$ -- we shall denote this path by $\geo(x,y)$; and \emph{(ii)}~exist a compact and convex set $\ball\subseteq\R^2$ with non-empty interior such that $\frac{1}{t}\{x:T(0,x)\le t\}$ approaches $\ball$ as $t$ increases.
 Again, we refer to Section~\ref{sec: assumptions} below for a precise statement.

 The focus of this paper lies on infinite geodesics.
 More precisely, we shall develop an ergodic theory around what we shall call random coalescing geodesics, which we define shortly.
 Our reasons for this are two-fold.
 First, we aim to describe the set of infinite geodesics originating at the origin, relating the number of geodesics and their directions to the asymptotic shape $\ball$.
-Second, we address questions related to the existence of bigeodesics and exponents.
+Second, we address questions related to the existence of bigeodesics and scaling exponents.
 Random coalescing geodesics have, indeed, nice properties such as coalescence, asymptotic directions and asymptotically linear Busemann functions.
-By showing that these properties are in some sense `typical' we obtain our results.
+By showing that random coalescing geodesics are in some sense `typical' we obtain our results.